 15+ Survival Strategies for Any Situation: When Time is of the Essence

 If you’ve ever been in a life-or-death situation, then you know how important it is to have a plan.
-While most of us hope that we never need it, many strategies can help keep you alive when seconds count!
+While most of us hope that we never need it, many survival strategies can help keep you alive when seconds count!

 This article should serve as your go-to guide.
 Mostly if every second counts and time is running out.

-Here are 15+ strategies for any scenario from home accidents to natural disasters – these tips will be essential, whether or not they save your own life.
+Here are 15+ survival strategies for any scenario from home accidents to natural disasters – these tips will be essential, whether or not they save your own life.

 In this article: